AGabs19/Git/README.md

 You never want to know how much you weight
 You still have to squeeze into your jeans
 But you're perfect to me

+You'll never love yourself half as much as I love you And you'll never treat yourself right darling, but I want you to If I let you know, I'm here for you
+Maybe you'll love yourself like I love you, oh